ahbarnett/memorygraph/README.md

 Without args: does a self-test, produces the graph shown above.

+### Advanced usage

+Temp files simply have each row as a filtered output from the unix `top` command, called at successive instants.
+They are therefore somewhat human readable.
+To get or plot an old temp file (without labels), use, for example:

+`memorygraph('plot','/tmp/memorygraph_f51f2aff.tmp');`

 ### Notes:

 - Linux/unix only.
 Tested in MATLAB and octave.
-- Hard-coded temp-file location for now.
+- Hard-coded temp-file location, a randomly generated filename in the current directory.
+There is a miniscule probability of overwriting the tempfile of another program running `memorygraph` on the same filesystem.
 - The `top` display config must be standard (no changes to `/etc/toprc` nor `~/.toprc`).

 ### Issues:

 - How do we get actual timestamps without estimating? (spawn 2nd process which appends to same temp file at time intervals?)
+- Why are label time-stamps sometimes off?

 ### Changes:

 - Joakim and Jeremy helped fix the correct PID for the MATLAB/octave instance and the correct PID to kill.

 - Added plot and label methods, including plot from previous output.

+- Made randomized temp filename, and option to get or plot any temp filename.